remycnl/KIRI_FOOD/README.md

 # KIRI_FOOD
-The aim of this project is to discover Tailwind css and Nuxt by creating a basic Front of a food website.
+The aim of this project is to discover Tailwind CSS and Nuxt by creating a basic front-end for a food website.

+There are two versions of the website: one for mobile devices and another for laptops.
+You can switch between the two versions by changing the size of the window.

 # Prerequisites
 Node.js - v16.10.0 or newer